actions/toolkit/docs/github-package.md

 ### Mocking the Octokit Client

 To mock the client calls, we recommend using [nock](https://github.com/nock/nock) which allows you to mock the http requests made by the client.
-First, install nock with `npm install nock`.
+First, install nock with `npm install nock --save-dev`.

 For this test, we expect the following call:

 ```
-github.client.issues.createComment({
+client.issues.createComment({
   owner: 'foo',
   repo: 'bar',
   issue_number: 10,